 Tenor Steel drum

-Tenor steel drum is one single drum.
-There are basically two types of tenor steel drums, low tenor and high tenor.
-The only difference between this two is the pitch range.
+The tenor steel drum is a single drum.
+There are basically two types of tenor steel drums, low tenor, and high tenor.
+The only difference between these two is the pitch range.
 Both of them are commonly used by soloists.

 Low tenor steel drum (also called C tenor) has a pitch range from C4 to E6.
-Interesting thing about low tenor is that is mostly used in USA and very rarely in Trinidad.
+The interesting thing about low tenor is that it is mostly used in the USA and very rarely in Trinidad.

-High tenor steel drum (also called as D tenor or soprano pan) has a pitch range from D4 to F#6.
-Even though high tenor steel drum is a lead instrument and normaly carries melody, can easily play harmonic role.
+The high tenor steel drum (also called D tenor or soprano pan) has a pitch range from D4 to F#6.
+Even though high the tenor steel drum is a lead instrument and normally carries the melody, it can easily play the harmonic role.

-Another great thing about tenor steel drum is that is easy to transport and a bit more affordable than other types since you only need to buy one steel drum stand and one case.
+Another great thing about the tenor steel drum is that it’s easy to transport it and it’s a bit more affordable than the other types since you only need to buy one steel drum stand and one case.

-Double tenor have two drums and are less common comparing to other types.
-The great thing about double tenor is that can carry melody, a hormonic voice, for chords or counter melodies.
+Double tenors have two drums and are less common compared to the other types.
+The great thing about double tenor is that it can carry the melody, a harmonic voice, for chords or counter melodies.

-It’s pitch range is between F3 to B5 or two octaves.
-Since arrangement of the notes is not symmetrical, makes double tenor steel drum a bit more difficult to master than others.
+Its pitch range is between F3 to B5 or two octaves.
+Since the arrangement of the notes is not symmetrical, that makes the double tenor steel drum a bit more difficult to master than the others.

-Double second steel drums are my favorite.
+Double second is my favorite percussion instrument.
 I love how versatile they are.
-You can play harmonic voices, lead, chords or counter melody.
-If you’ll play in a steel drum band or any other band, you’ll probably play melody lines.
+You can play harmonic voices, leads, chords or counter melodies.
+If you want to play in a steel drum band or any other band, you’ll probably play melody lines.

-Just like double tenor steel drum, double second also use two drums.
-However, both drums carries the notes of a whole-tone scale.
-This make them very popular among steel drum soloists.
+Just like the double tenor steel drum, the double second also uses two drums.
+However, both drums carry the notes on a whole-tone scale.
+This makes them very popular among steel drum soloists.

 Guitar steel drum

 The guitar steel drum uses 2 pans ranging from C#3 to F#5.
-It got it’s name because it is used mainly for strumming.
+It got its name for being used mainly for strumming.

 Bass Steel drum

 If you are planning to buy bass steel drums, then I hope you have a van.
-Most bass steel drums consist og 6, full sized 55 gallon drums.
-Rarely you’ll see that pannists use seven-bass, nine-bass and even rarely twelve-bass.
+Most bass steel drums consist of 6, full-sized 55-gallon drums.

-Finding used steel drum for sale can be time consuming and a bit tricky.
-Not only there is not a lot of places where you can buy it, you can also end up with shitty used steel drum if you don’t know what you are doing.
+Finding used steel drums for sale can be time-consuming and a bit tricky.
+Not only there are not a lot of places where you can buy it, but you can also end up with a shitty used steel drum if you don’t know what you are doing.